invertome/SICB2023_Workshop/installation/readme.md

 If you are an intermediate/advanced user, feel free to modify the scripts to adjust them to your needs.

+Make sure you have ample disk space before running ( > 1 GB ), since it will download a couple of large reference datasets.

 An example installation run:

 ```